warint/qmibr/README.md

-# qmibr
+# Quantititave Methods in International Business Research

-Quantitative Methods in International Business Research
+Quantitative Methods in International Business Research is a course offered at HEC Montréal.